khannatanmai/TranslationMemory/Experiments/ExperimentReport.md

 	- We noticed that for the Optimised TM, the bulk of the time (~13 seconds out of ~14 seconds is used in calculating Edit Distance, which is a time that wasn't reduced)

 	- The Searching using Index is supposed to make it faster, however, loading the json as an index takes a significant amount of time, which increases overall time.
 Without this, we see a slight speedup from the previous program.
 This also shows that even though the earlier search was Naive it didn't take a lot of time.

+- Ranking the pruned Content words and running Edit Distance on only the top 500 ranks resulted in a huge speedup of around 5x times.
+This is because the bulk of the time was being used by Edit Distance and we put an upper limit on that time (only executed 500 times).

 ### Weighted N-Grams